GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 the base case (when `xs` is empty) and the inductive case (when `xs` is the cons of `h` and `t`).
 For the inductive case it also helpfully constructs the induction hypothesis in `ih` for us to use.
-In the Lean environment you will see `ih` among the list of assumptions, assigned to the proposition `isIn x t = true ↔ x∈ t`, i.e. the theorem statement applied to `t`.
+In the Lean environment you will see `ih` among the list of assumptions, assigned to the proposition `isIn x t = true ↔ x ∈ t`, i.e. the theorem statement applied to `t`.
 All that is left for us to do is to plug in the `isIn` definition (which in the case of nonempty list, narrows down to the expression `x==h || isIn x t`), and the induction hypothesis `ih`.
 The `simp` tactic also tries to simpify the goal by applying built-in theorems, and in this case